Haere Mai! Welcome!

-Greenlane Staff Residence is only open on a Monday, Wednesday and Friday from 12pm-5pm and is by appointment only (this is the only time and days you will be able to contact them and for checking in and checking out).
+Greenlane Staff Residences office is only open on a Monday, Wednesday and Friday from 12pm-5pm and is by appointment only (this is the only time and days you will be able to view the Staff Residences and for checking in and checking out).
 The last check in time is at 4:30pm.

 For further information on the Greenlane Staff Residence, please email: GLStaffRes@adhb.govt.nz

 For those working at Middlemore Hospital, please visit Middlemore apartments which are close to the hospital. http://middlemoreapartments.co.nz/.

 There are also a number of serviced apartments, and letting options close to the hospital and in surrounding suburbs.

 For further information about serviced apartments in the Manukau area, please contact LJ Hooker Rental Apartments by emailing email@example.com

 http://www.accommodation.nz.com/auckland/hotel/ (directory of hotels in Auckland)